Home Exchange Network Reviews

 English, French, Spanish, Italian, Portuguese, German, Dutch

 HomeExchange is by far the biggest network out there.
-And their geographic diversity, especially in South America and Africa, is impressive.
+And their geographic diversity offers excellent opportunities for travel around the world.
 This network is the leader in the points-based exchange model.
 It’s been their focus from the start.
 Points allow for greater flexibility in finding swaps.
 But they can also lead to a sense of monetizing the process.

 Listings by region:

-Searching: Searches start with typing in a location and optionally entering the number of travelers and travel dates.
+Searches start with typing in a location and optionally entering the number of travelers and travel dates.
 The searches return home summary profiles, alongside a map of listings.
 These search results are sorted by the relative activity and verification status of the members, which roughly translates into the likelihood that you will get a response to your request.
-The filter to hide anyone with less than 80% response rate is on by default.
-You can also filter out homes without pictures.
+There is an additional filter to hide anyone with less than 80% response rate if desired.

 Individual listing details include a lot of information about each property in a readable format.
 My only criticism here is that it would be nice to have summary information on the owners (family size and number of kids) on the initial search results page, in case you’re looking for a reciprocal swap.
 Listings do indicate whether you have already contacted a member.